-Let us take a look into tax settings within the stripe payment gateway.
+Let us take a look at tax settings within the Stripe payment gateway.
 Do note that the tax will only be visible on the Stripe checkout page and then in the receipt/invoice that the attendee receives from Stripe.
 Currently, tax rates aren't visible on the Brella ticketing page, although you could add a description to each ticket to identify the tax for each ticket.

 Instructions to add a new tax to a product or ticket:

 Taxes can be added to the Stripe Tax Rates section.

 ❗ NB!
 Brella currently doesn't support automatic Stripe tax registrations.
 So the only way to collect taxes on Brella via Stripe is by adding manually tax rates.